 Your garage looks absolutely perfect for a gym.
 Concrete floor, oodles of empty space… And a floor that turns out to not be level.
 Doh!

 This is no accident.
-Due to building codes, a garage has a minimum slope towards the opening of 1/8″ per foot.
-They may have made it 1/4″ per foot just to be safe.
+Due to building codes, a garage has a minimum slope towards the opening of 1/8″ per foot to cause flammable liquids like gasoline or oil to drain out.
+Builders might even make it 1/4″ per foot to be safe.
 This represents 1 or 2 degrees of slope, just enough to mess you up.

 For a gym, what you end up with is a floor that looks level until your barbell rolls out of your garage when you load it up for deadlifts.